VictoriaMetrics/helm-charts/charts/victoria-metrics-distributed/README.md

 </code>
 </pre>
 </td>
-      <td><p>Default config for each availability zone components, including vmagent, vmcluster, vmauth etc. Defines a template for each availability zone, which can be overridden for each availability zone at <code>availabilityZones[*]</code></p>
+      <td><p>Default config for each availability zone components, including vmagent, vmcluster, vmsingle, vmauth etc. Defines a template for each availability zone, which can be overridden for each availability zone at <code>availabilityZones[*]</code></p>
 </td>
     </tr>
     <tr>